zetkin/checkmarx/checkmarx/README.md

   * Checkmark titles

-This information will be used to locate the checkboxes and determine which have been marxed and their corresponding questions.
+This information will be used to locate the checkboxes and determine which have been marxed and their corresponding fields.

 Requirements